 You then have the choice of completing a more detailed form that lists your furniture and effects for you to obtain a more detailed quotation should you wish to do so.

-With weekly relocations taking place from the United Kingdom to France, we are confident that we can offer you the most simple and secure removal service for the most competitive price, making your relocation to France as easy as possible for you.
+With weekly relocations taking place from the United Kingdom to Europe, we are confident that we can offer you the most simple and secure removal service for the most competitive price, making your relocation as easy as possible for you.

 Have a read of our hire van page for further details https://www.advancemoves.com/van-hire-diy

-Our clients find that moving from United Kingdom to France with advance moves is a simple and competitive removals service with high levels of care and customer satisfaction that quite frankly, puts the competition to shame.
-We are the best at what we do and removals from United Kingdom to France is our specialty.
+Our clients find that moving with advance moves is a simple and competitive removals service with high levels of care and customer satisfaction that quite frankly, puts the competition to shame.
+We are the best at what we do and European removals are our specialty.

 For our part load Moving to France or Shipping to France services, you can still use the Instant online quick quote system to obtain an instant removals quote.